sinclairzx81/fastify-typebox/readme.md

 ## Overview

-FastifyTypeBox offers enhanced TypeBox support for Fastify.
+FastifyTypeBox provides enhanced TypeBox support for Fastify users.
 It enables automatic type inference for Fastify route handlers with no additional type hinting.
-It aims to significantly reduce complexity for users mapping from JSON schema to TypeScript types via TypeBox.
+FastifyTypeBox is implemented entirely in the TypeScript type system and provides this functionality via a single type assertion.

-FastifyTypeBox is implemented entirely in the TypeScript type system and makes heavy use of TypeScript's inference capabilities.
 Requires TypeScript 4.3.5 and above.

 License MIT